 Trauma-Informed Care

 Trauma-informed care is a framework that recognizes an individual is more likely than not to have been exposed to a traumatic experience in their life.
 It acknowledges that trauma impacts you in ways you may not be aware of.
 In response, clinicians tailor services to sensitively meet your unique needs taking into consideration your history, culture and context of your life.
+It is not always necessary to talk about the traumatic events in detail; clinicians can artfully help you work through the traumatic experiences by a simple acknowledgment of their presence.

 What do I experience with Trauma-Informed Care?